KieDani/Submission_2nd_Covid19_Competition/README.md

                 datasize = 256 #Shape (HxWxD) of the data is 256x256x256 )

-    The pretrained weights can be downloaded with the script download_saved_models.sh and the data has to be unzipped.
+The pretrained weights can be downloaded with the script download_saved_models.sh and the file has to be unzipped.
 You need to set PRETRAINED_PATH to the unzipped folder.
 Furthermore, you need to set YOURNUMBEROFCLASSES (number of output classes, here 4 for severity and 2 for detection) and PRETRAINING according to your needs.
 PRETRAINING can be in {'imagenet', 'segmentationECCVFull', 'segmiaECCVFull', 'multitaskECCVFull'} for the models used in the paper.